 This course is designed to cover the comprehensive application of accounting principles to the real estate and construction industries.
 Emphasis will be placed on budgeting and monitoring costs for construction projects, as well as rate of return analyses for investment projects.
-Management Accounting will receive more emphasis than Financial Reporting in this course.
+Management Accounting is emphasized over Financial Reporting.
 Prerequisites: BUAC 1.